fablabbcn/smartcitizen-docs/docs/hardware/legacy/Faq.md

 - Create a fork of the the <a href="https://github.com/fablabbcn/Smart-Citizen-Kit/tree/master" target="_blank">Smart Smart Citizen Kit firmware</a> in order to send the data as your custom backend expect it.

 - Create your own custom backend.
 We can share all the different modules of our backend in order for you to receive data as on the curl example above, calibrate it and store it.
-Contact us at <a href="mailto:support@smartcitizen.me">support@smartcitizen.me</a>.
+Contact us at [{{ extra.urls.support.name }}]({{ extra.urls.support.link }})

-- Keep using our backend but request our API <a href="http://developer.smartcitizen.me/" target="_blank">developer.smartcitizen.me</a> and then fill database choosen with it.
+- Keep using our backend but request our API [{{ extra.urls.developer.name }}]({{ extra.urls.developer.link }}) and then fill database choosen with it.

 ## How to install the drivers on Windows?